ElectronicMotion/ElectronicLibrary/MTS/README.txt

         - Delete Comments
 	- Add Timestamp to Comments and Tickets, not only date Timestamp will be shown only in comments or in Detail
+	- Path to Database should be changable
+	- User and Path - config will need a config file

 Known Issues:
 	- Display breaks with too long description.